yatta/conversations/README.md

 Ask Claude to build the HTML.
 The spec:

 - Single self-contained `.html` file (no external dependencies except Google Fonts)
-- Dark background, serif body text, monospace metadata, handwriting font for annotations
+- Visual design should fit the content — see `for-claude.md` for how to find the right look and feel
 - Sidebar with thread-organized key phrases as scroll-links
 - Thread filter in the top bar — clicking a thread dims unrelated paragraphs
 - Post-it annotation cards that open inline on click
 - Diagram if the recording has a lineage or sequence worth visualizing
 - Organizing frame summary at the end

-See `for-claude.md` for the full technical spec to give Claude.
+See `for-claude.md` for the full instructions to give Claude, including how to establish a design direction before writing any code.

 ---